pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ![screen](search.png)

 ### Output of `textbox-extract-1.py`
-This script is based on `Page.getText("words")`.
+This script is based on `Page.get_text("words")`.
 Words are selected in two ways: (1) whether they are fully contained in the given rectangle, or (2) whether their bbox has a non-empty intersection with it.
 Look at the above picture to compare these effects.
 The bottom vertical coordinates `y1` of the words are **_rounded_** to cope with any artifacts that may be caused by e.g. font changes or similar things.
 ```
 Select the words strictly contained in rectangle
 ------------------------------------------------